EriJan/Yatzy/README.md

 # Yatzy examination project

-This Yatzy project is the second examination project of the course "Objektorienterad Programmering med Java" at Jensen Yrkeshögskola.
+This Yatzy project is the second examination assignment for the course "Objektorienterad Programmering med Java" at Jensen Yrkeshögskola.
 It is a single student assignment.